CivicActions/ssp-toolkit/docs/controls/RA.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system fully inherits this control to fully cover this control for the AWS managed cloud from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  vulnerability scanning for operating system/infrastructure and database servers.
-AWS monthly scan results can be monitored via FedRAMP to verify the control’s implementation was adequate such as OS-level scans.

 ### Part e)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-Results of the vulnerability scans and security assessments are shared with all appropriate CivicActions personnel and appropriate LINCS personnel supporting continuous monitoring requirements.
-CivicActions Security team assigns each vulnerability an impact rating and response time though the GitHub issue tool for tracking to the established remediation deadlines listed in RA-5(d).
+Results of the vulnerability scans and security assessments are shared with all appropriate CivicActions personnel supporting continuous monitoring requirements.
+CivicActions Security assigns each vulnerability an impact rating and response time though JIRA or the Git issue tool for tracking to the established remediation deadlines listed in RA-5(d).

-#### Amazon Web Services (AWS) US-East/West control support

-The system fully inherits this control to fully cover this control for the AWS managed cloud from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  vulnerability scanning for operating system/infrastructure and database servers.
-AWS monthly scan results can be monitored via FedRAMP to verify the control’s implementation was adequate such as OS-level scans.

-Results of vulnerability scans and security assesments and related continuous montioring of AWS is available to LINCS through FedRAMP.